keu/docs/astro/python-sdk.md

 ## Overview

-The Python SDK simplifies the experience of using SQL for Python engineers working in Airflow.
-It allows you to treat SQL tables as if they're Python objects.
-Using decorators, SQL tables can be manipulates, joined, templatized, and turned into dataframes using Python.
+The Python SDK simplifies ETL pipelines for Python engineers working in Airflow by treating SQL tables as Python objects.
+Using decorators, SQL tables can be manipulated, joined, templatized, and turned into dataframes using Python.

+For each step of your pipeline, the SDK automatically passes database context, dependencies, and formatting so that you can focus on writing Python over database configuration.

 ## Prerequisites